trofi/trofi.github.io.gen/posts/297-32-bit-file-API-strikes-back.md

 The actual error here is `stat: Value too large for defined data type`.
 While `type: install_name_tool: not found` is an unrelated distraction.
 Note that this failure happens a bit earlier than `pkgsi686Linux.stdenv` build itself.
 If we poke a bit around the action build failure happens in `pkgsi686Linux.stdenv.__bootPackages.stdenv.__bootPackages.stdenv.__bootPackages.stdenv.cc.cc` package in early bootstrap phases.
 From the error message failure happens in `preFixupLibGccPhase` phase.
-Let's have a look at its definition:
+Let's look at its definition:

 ```
 $ nix repl '<nixpkgs>'